PRESSING PAST PENTECOST: FIFTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 Those persons who are more involved in the church than they are in Christ may remain with the organization because it is more understandable and significant to them than is the invisible Kingdom of God.
 At such a time of tearing apart there may be much grief of mind and heart on both sides, and sometimes misunderstanding and bitterness for a season.

 The separating of the Bride from her family is inevitable because it is a necessary part of the plan of the Father to draw out for His beloved Son a holy and devoted bride from the peoples of the earth (Psalms 45:10; Song of Solomon 6:9).

-"For whom I have suffered the loss of all things," Paul continues.
-The "all things" is referring to Paul's religious accomplishments that were the chief joy of his life as a Pharisee.
-"And do count them but dung, that I may win Christ," he exclaims.
+“For whom I have suffered the loss of all things,” Paul continues.
+The “all things” is referring to Paul’s religious accomplishments that were the chief joy of his life as a Pharisee.
+“And count them but dung, that I may gain Christ,” he exclaims.

 Let us repeat this idea because we hold that it is the concept of the feast of Tabernacles.
 Winning Christ is our goal, not things, not experiences, not secrets of a successful Christian experience, not ways of manipulating God to do what we wish, not religious accomplishments, not what we can get from God, not spiritual power, not power in prayer, not a big church, not going to Heaven, not coming down from Heaven, but Him!
 Him!
 Him!
 Him!

 Every other affection and pursuit may lead to idolatry.
 It is God Himself who is our Goal.
 Christ is being formed in us so we can receive the fullness of the Lord God of Heaven.
 It is God in Christ who is the Goal of the Christian discipleship.